limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 ### Directory/File Enumeration Round 2

-In any case, the same conclusion can also be reached with `dirbuster`.
+The same conclusion can also be reached with `dirbuster` without going through the hard way.

 ```
 Starting OWASP DirBuster 1.0-RC1